 We meet every Tuesday evening at 8.30pm at Staines Sailing Club for a Club social evening.
 We also have had barbeques, quiz evenings, family rides, a two week club camp in Wiltshire and trips to the Tour de France and other continental races and Mallorca (with bikes) and an excellent annual Club Dinner and prize giving.

 I want to join, what do I do?

-Come along and ride with us for a few Sundays and if you like it complete a membership form from the web and send it with a cheque for £25 (juniors £12) for your annual subscription to the Secretary.
+Come along and ride with us for a few Sundays and if you like it download and complete a membership form from the web and send it with a cheque or bank transfer for £25 (juniors £12) for your annual subscription to the Secretary.
 Members are elected at Committee Meetings that take place every month.
-You can also join as a social member for £12 a year.
+You can also join as a social member or OAP for £12 a year.

 What about insurance?

-Insurance is extremely important, as an example, if you cause an accident or injure someone while riding your bike they can sue you and if you cause a bad injury you may have to dispose of your assets such as your house to pay compensation.
+Insurance is extremely important, for example, if you cause an accident or injure someone while riding your bike they can sue you.
+If it is a bad accident and you are not insured you will have to find the money yourself and in the worst case this could mean you may have to dispose of your assets such as your house to pay compensation.
 This applies whether you are a member of a club or not.
-If you join Hounslow Wheelers we require you to join BC or CTC which organisations both provide third party indemnity (but for BC only provided you have the right level of membership).
-The Club is insured against third party claims against the Club but not individual members.
+If you join Hounslow Wheelers we require you to join BC or Cycling UK both of which provide third party indemnity (but for BC only provided you have the right level of membership).
+The Club is insured against third party claims against the Club but individual members are not.